Unit 3 - Practice Quiz

 9 What is the term for the poultry system where birds are kept inside a house all the time on floor covered with bedding material?

-A. Free-range system
+A. Semi-intensive system

-B. Deep litter system
+C. Deep litter system

 10 Which of the following is a dual-purpose breed of poultry utilized for both meat and egg production in farming systems?